cycloptux/GiselleBot-Documentation/docs/source/alarm.rst

 The ``--no-redundant`` parameter will instruct the bot to skip sending a repeating message if the latest message in the channel is still the last repeating message.

+.. note:
-Please note that using the 2nd syntax (the one that specifies the time of the day) will automatically set the interval to 1 day, and repeat the message everyday around the same clock time.
+    Using the 2nd syntax (the one that specifies the time of the day) will automatically set the interval to 1 day, and repeat the message everyday around the same clock time.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^